PayBy/official-doc/docs/Payment/OrderCreation/_paypage.md

 - **customerId**   <span style={{color:" #7d8793"}}>String</span>

   The payer's id in the merchant's system.
 If this parameter is used, after the user enters the card details and completes the payment for the first time, PayBy will save the card under the customer id.
 When another transaction is made, the payer will see the saved card on the PayPage checkout.
 Then the customer only needs to enter cvv to complete the transaction without entering card number, holder name and card expiration time again.
   In this scenario, the payer's card information won't be returned to the merchant.
-The saved cards can only be viewd and managed by the payer on the checkout.
+The saved cards can only be viewed and managed by the payer on the checkout.

   <br/>